-Our family has two easy traditions for Valentine’s Day that we’ve somehow managed to hold onto and both take very little prep or mental capacity.
-In case you’re feeling the judge-y eyes of Pinterest upon you, here’s two simple family Valentine’s Day traditions.
+Our family has three easy traditions for Valentine’s Day that we’ve somehow managed to hold onto and both take very little prep or mental capacity.
+In case you’re feeling the judge-y eyes of Pinterest upon you, here’s some simple family Valentine’s Day traditions.

 Simple Family Valentine’s Day Traditions

 This post contains Amazon affiliate links which allow a small portion of your purchase (at no cost to you) to go towards keeping the blog running.
 Thank you so much for your support!

 Valentine’s Dinner at our house is always fondue.
 We tend to stick with kid friendly cheese and chocolate fondue which helps the picky eaters at our table be able to participate.
 I limit myself and my budget to just 3-5 dipper options for each course.
 We bust out our oh-so-practical wedding gift for this once a year experience and I feel like a rock star mom who makes dinner special.

 I love that the decision making process is already done so I’m not scrambling for a fancy recipe or heart shaped meatloaf tins in the wee hours of the night.
 I think interactive meals are always more fun and we do tend to set the table with some fancy plates and napkins to make it more festive.
 Here’s some recipes we’ve used before with some of my favorite dipping options.